Contemporary (Special Interest Group)

 It can be described as a "now" photographs from 1980 to today.
 What differentiates “now” photographs from “past” ones is principally:

 1) Photographic Techniques and 2) Photographic Ethics.

 In this special interest group, hosted by Dave Buzzeo, members come together to explore contemporary photography principles and practices.
 This monthly evening meeting is open to photographers of all skill levels.
-It runs on the second Wednesday of the month, September through May.
+It runs on the first Tuesday of the month, September through May.